Prenuptial Agreements in Australia

 You cannot enter into a prenup if you are already in a valid prenup with another person.

 For example, you wouldn’t be able to enter into a prenup with a mistress if you already have a prenup with your wife.

-When Can I Enter Into A Prenup?
+When Can I Enter Into A Prenuptial Agreement in Australia?

 Having a financial agreement in place ensures that you make your own rules about how you would like to split your assets in the event that you decide to separate in the future.